viinasu/New-Repo/README.md

 # New-Repo
 new repo for hackathon

-some changes to the readme by viinasu
+some changes to the readme by viinasu & piper the coding dog

 some more awesome changes